wonder-mice/mac-java-launcher/README.md

 Mac OS launcher for bundled java applications requires jdk 1.6 to be installed.
 And even if application itself requires only jdk 1.7 you will still need to install jdk 1.6 - just to satisfy application launcher.
-You can see this issue, for example, with IntelliJ IDEA 12 and IntelliJ IDEA 13 after changing "JVMVersion" in Info.plist to "1.7\*" (not the case for newer releases).
+You can see this issue, for example, with IntelliJ IDEA or yEd after changing "JVMVersion" in Info.plist to "1.7\*" (not the case for newer releases).

 **mac-java-launcher** replaces launcher shiped with the application and requires